kaitlinchoffmann/WDPFA25/README.md

 # Class Code Repository

 Welcome!
-This repository contains code examples and assignments from our WDP FA25 course.
+This repository contains code from our WDP FA25 course.

 ## How to Find the Code
 - Click on the **commit** button at the top right above.